masagrator/Xenoblade2DynFPS/README.md

 # Xenoblade2DynFPS
-exlaunch plugin that is taking naive approach at adjusting game speed dynamically.
+exlaunch plugin for Xenoblade Chronicles 2 that is taking naive approach at adjusting game speed dynamically.

 It's adjusted for Western release, version 2.1.0